Archbishop Temple Church of England High School is committed to providing all students in years 7-11 with a programme of activities.

 The current careers programme is delivered through a combination of methods, including PHSE from years 7-11 and additionally through assemblies, employer visits, workshops and special days arranged for each year group throughout the year.
 All students are encouraged throughout their time at school to collect evidence for their CV.
 This evidence is then used to start writing their CV in Year 10 and finished in year 11 before they leave.
 This provides them with an employability record for the future.

 Pupils’ will start to gather evidence for their CV from year 7 onwards.
 They will start to compile their own record of achievement and write their own CV in year 11.
-A database will be stored in school which will record pupil attendance at all school career related events.
+A record of pupil attainment at all career events will be stored on our Compass Plus careers platform.
 This information will be stored for 2 years after the pupil has left school.

 Every pupil with SEN follows the same programme of careers as their peers, with support from the SEN team when needed.
 The school offers to work closely with the parents/guardians of all SEN pupil’s to ensure that their career aspirations are met.